 UJT - Uni Junction Transistor

-The UJT Stand for Uni Junction Transistor.
-It has one PN junction and three terminals.
+The term UJT stands for Uni Junction Transistor.
+This type of transistor possesses one PN junction and three terminals.
 As shown in the below figure.

 Construction of UJT

-The UJT is consist of a light doped N-Type of silicon bar, there is a heavily doped P-Type of region at one side of the N-Type of bar.
-The terminal which is connected to the P-Type region is called emitter terminal (E), while the other two terminals which are connected to the opposite ends of the N-Type of bar are called Base 1, Base 2 (B1, B2) as shown in the Figure below.
+The UJT is consist of a light-doped N-Type silicon bar, there is a heavily doped P-Type region at one side of the N-Type bar.
+The terminal which is connected to the P-Type region is called the emitter terminal (E), while the other two terminals which are connected to the opposite ends of the N-Type bar are called Base 1, Base 2 (B1, B2) as shown in the Figure below.

 Biasing of the UJT - Uni Junction Transistor